simonvanvliet/Image2Insight/Setup/setup_conda.md

 ## Notes
 ### Trouble shooting
-- If you have trouble installing Jupyter in the base environment (e.g. because you are using an older Conda instalation)
-    - Install Jupyter instead seperately in each virtual environment, using:
+- If you have trouble installing Jupyter in the base environment (e.g. because you are using an older Conda installation),install Jupyter instead separately in each virtual environment, using:

 ```
 conda activate [environment_name]
 pip install jupyterlab
 ```

 - Then open Jupyter from within the desired environment, using:

 ```
 conda activate [environment_name]